 Some of the rooms even come with a relatively close-up view of the elevated train that runs by the front of the hotel.
 That may sound concerning, but trust us, you’ll never be more excited to see a train coming, especially if you’re an Instagram user.
 It’s rather thrilling, actually, and just another unique feature that adds to Mulherin’s charm.

 The restaurant and hotel combine to provide a singular package deal at Wm.
 Mulherin’s.
 Brand recalls, “When the restaurant opened, we realized how much appreciation there was for the history of the building.
 We felt a hotel offering would translate well and make the entire experience even more special for guests.”
 When asked how often he personally takes advantage of that experience, Brand revealed the ideal use of the space: “I don’t stay there as much as I’d like, but I have plans to rent out the entire hotel with a few other couples and have an extended happy hour in each of the rooms before heading down for dinner.”

 You don’t have to own Wm.
 Mulherin’s to do the same for yourself — it’s just four rooms — but you do have to decide far enough in advance.
 The restaurant and hotel are always in high demand, and Fishtown is in the midst of becoming one of America’s trendiest neighborhoods.
-It’s a fashionable current echoing what is being felt throughout the city, as the nation’s former capital roars back to relevance.
+That fashionable feeling echoes what’s being felt elsewhere throughout the city, as the nation’s former capital roars back to relevance.
 There was really no reason for it to have fallen so far from the cutting-edge to begin with, but that can all be forgiven now.